gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 industry, they succeeded in completely shutting out the enemy, while means of access were open to themselves and their friends.

-## Chapter VI: The description of Dermitius, son of Murchard.
+## Chapter VI: The description of Dermitius, son of Murchard

 Dermitius was tall in stature, and of large proportions, and, being a great warrior and valiant in his nation, his voice had become hoarse by constantly shouting and raising his war-cry in battle.
 Bent more on